 Are the excursions obligatory?

-Certain excursions will be offered to you according to the port of call, and are not included in the price of the cruise (unless on an expedition cruise).
-They are always optional, so you can choose to not reserve a place, or alternatively to even organise your own excursions.
+Certain excursions will be offered to you according to the port of call, and are not included in the price of the cruise.
+They are optional, so you can choose to not reserve a place, or alternatively to even organise your own excursions.
 Nevertheless, only excursions offered by the cruise will guarantee that you are back on board at the required time.

 What is the difficulty level of these excursions?
-Would they be suitable for an elderly person or a beginner?
+Would they be suitable to an elderly person or a beginner?

-We do everything we can to offer excursions that are accessible to the majority of guests.
+We do all we can to offer excursions that are accessible to the greatest number of people.
 We will specify in the description if an excursion presents a certain level of difficulty (long walks, rugged trails, long journeys etc.).
-If you have any doubts about the feasibility of participating in an excursion, please do not hesitate to contact one of our cruise consultants.
+If you have any doubts about the feasibility of an excursion, please do not hesitate to contact one of our Trip Advisors here.

 When can I reserve my excursions?

 Pre-registration for the excursions is available until a minimum of 60 days before the beginning of your cruise, and registration is available until 7 days before the beginning of your cruise.
-To do this, contact your cruise consultant directly, or request to be contacted through the PONANT App.
-Once your pre-registration has been completed, you will not have to go to the Excursions Office once onboard to confirm.
+To do this, contact your Trip Advisor directly, or ask to be contacted through the PONANT App.
+Once your pre-registration has been completed, you will not have to go to the Excursions Office once on board to confirm.
 However, payment for pre-registrations is made on board.

-If you have not pre-registered before your cruise, you can always reserve once onboard at the Excursions Office (open daily, opening hours can be found in your logbook).
-However, certain excursions have a limited number of places and a registration deadline, after which it will not be possible for you to reserve or modify these excursions.
-In this case, please fill in a registration form at the office.
-The price of the excursion will be added directly to your onboard account.
+If you have not pre-registered before your cruise, you can always reserve once on board at the Excursions Office (open daily, opening hours can be found in your logbook).
+However, certain excursions have a limited number of places and a registration deadline, after which it will not be possible for you to reserve or to modify your excursions.
+You should therefore fill in a registration form.
+This form will remain at the Office and will be completed in case of any additional reservations.
+The price of the excursion will be directly added to your on-board account.

-Pre-sale excursions: for logistical reasons, some excursions should be reserved and paid for before the beginning of your cruise (up to 30 or 60 days before it departs).
-Once these deadlines have passed and you are onboard, it will unfortunately no longer be possible to take part.
+Pre-sale excursions: For logistical reasons, some excursions should be reserved and paid for before the beginning of your cruise (up to 30 or 60 days before it begins).
+Once these deadlines have passed and you are on board, it will unfortunately no longer be possible to ask to take part.

 Can I take part in multiple excursions on the same day?

-Because of timing conflicts it is only possible to reserve one excursion per day in port.
-In the event that you would like to take part in a second excursion on the same day, visit the Excursions Office in order check the whether timings would work.
+Because ot timing conflicts it is only possible to reserve one excursion per day in port.
+In the event that you would like to take part in a second excursion on the same day, visit the Excursions Office in order check the feasibility.